United Kingdom–European Union relations: Post-Brexit relations (since 2020)

+Of the 1,218,000 immigrants who came to the United Kingdom in 2023, only 126,000 were citizens of EU member states.
+BBC reported that "In the 12 months to June 2023, net EU migration was -86,000, meaning more EU nationals left the UK than arrived".
+EU citizens working in the health and social care sector have been replaced by migrants from non-EU countries such as India and Nigeria.
+After Brexit, the number of EU nationals who were refused entry to the UK increased fivefold.

+On 2 October 2024, the UK and the EU agreed to strengthen their relationship following the disruptions caused by Brexit.
+During talks in Brussels, Keir Starmer and Ursula von der Leyen emphasized their commitment to enhancing cooperation on issues such as economic growth, energy, security, and migration.
+They reaffirmed their dedication to the Withdrawal Agreement and international law, despite pressure from hard-line Brexiteers regarding the European Convention on Human Rights.
+They planned to define areas for strengthened cooperation in the coming months and committed to regular meetings, starting with a summit early in 2025.
+The first formal summit since Brexit took place in May 2025 in London and concluded fresh agreements on defense cooperation and easing trade flows.

+In March 2025, the Trades Union Congress called for a closer relationship with the EU, in order to reduce trade barriers and border checks and bring closer alignment of chemical and food standards.
+General secretary Paul Nowak called for a "commonsense trade deal" and a new approach which respects the referendum result.
+In May, the TUC welcomed the government's trade reset as "an important first step" and "just the beginning" of improved links.

-Post-Brexit Polling
+Post-Brexit polling

 Following the UK's withdrawal from the EU, polling companies have continued to poll respondents on re-joining the EU.

-National Polling
+National polling

 Respondents are regularly polled on their voting intention in a hypothetical referendum on re-joining the EU.
-This is instead of re-using the leave/ remain question from the 2016 referendum.
+This is instead of re-using the leave or remain question from the 2016 referendum.

 Recent polling results have demonstrated a clear lead for "re-join" over "stay[ing] out".
 A longer example of the following table can be found here.

 In the European Union

 In 2021, Euronews commissioned British pollsters Redfield & Wilton Strategies to conduct a poll in France, Germany, Spain, and Italy on how respondents would feel about the UK re-joining the EU.
 Support out-weighed opposition across all four countries, with it being lowest in France (36%) and highest in Spain (46%).